 - Cut your losses.
 If it’s not working out, move on.

-Hacks: Staying Safe
+Travel Hacks For Staying Safe

 - Trust your own judgement, and do only the things that are both comfortable and ethical.

 - Buy the travel insurance.
 Whether it’s a perforated eardrum (Bilbao) or palpitations requiring cardiac monitoring (Chicago, brought on by caffeine), you’ll be glad you have it.